wkolowski/Type-Theory-Wishlist/README.md

 }}
 ```

-In the REPL, this results in the same result as before.
+In the REPL, this gives the same result as before.

 ```
 > :docs id